-Research and Creative Interestsglobal media studies, screen cultures, video & media arts, media geographies & infrastructures, media production/co-production, Japanese and Chinese screen media, Inter-Asian screen media, cinema & media theory and criticism, digital humanities,
+Research and Creative Interestsglobal media studies, screen cultures, video & media arts, media geographies & infrastructures, media production/co-production, Japanese and Chinese screen media, Inter-Asian screen media, digital humanities & creative practice,

-My research addresses the co-constitution of place, space, and location as they are produced within transnational, regional, and urban screen media cultures.
-My work is interdisciplinary and multi-modal, drawing from critical screen, cinema, and media studies; critical geography studies; urban and infrastructure studies; global, transnational, and regional studies; as well as digital humanities and creative practice.
+My research, creative activities, and teaching address the co-constitution of place, space, and location as they are produced within transnational, regional, and urban screen media cultures.
+My work is interdisciplinary, multi-modal, and often collaborative.
+It draws from critical screen, cinema, and media studies; critical geography studies; urban and infrastructure studies; global, transnational, and regional studies; as well as digital humanities and creative practice.

-In addition to teaching and working in my home unit of Cinema and Media Studies, The Media School, I also teach in the Department of International Studies, School of Global and International Studies.
-I am affliated with the Department of Geography, East Asian Languages and Cultures, American Studies, as well as the Cultural Studies Program.
+In addition to teaching and working in my home unit of Cinema and Media Arts/Studies, The Media School, I also teach in the Department of International Studies, School of Global and International Studies.
+I am also affliated with the Department of Geography, East Asian Languages and Cultures, as well as the Cultural Studies Program.